Building Connected Devices¶

 What about the 'ADD DEVICE' button?

 ExoSense also supports device claiming using a claim code or QR scan.
-The IoT Connector must include this functionality and is included in the Exosite EveryCloud connector template.
-Please see EveryCloud Overview for more information.
+The IoT Connector must include this functionality Please see contact Exosite support for more information for this advanced functionality.

 End-users claiming their physical IoT device can use this button if the connector supports this feature.